-Management of the Company is enthusiastic about drilling at multiple projects in the coming six months.
-With drilling currently in progress at Holly and Amalia, drilling due to commence at Banderas promptly, and continued advancement of the Plata Verde and Maricela Projects in Mexico, the Company is entering an exciting period of exploration.
+Management of the Company is enthusiastic about the current exploration programs at multiple targets.
 The Company plans to continue its strategy of conducting property evaluations and grassroots exploration on properties in various jurisdictions with a focus on gold and silver in Mexico.